aisepucrio/Diversity4BRSE/README.md

 - Raw Data: Available in /data/raw.
 This includes all the original survey responses.
 - Processed Data: Available in /data/processed.
 This includes cleaned and formatted data used for analysis.

+### Scripts

+For the best use of the scripts found on this repository, you should have Python 3.x and this following libraries: pandas, numpy, matplotlib and seaborn.
+We advise you to grab a data sample to compile your code at /data.

 ### Survey

 The survey questionnaire used in this study is available in the /survey directory.